Bertoid1311/B7094/README.md

 (2) On the Tape Drives window, click the 'All' radiobutton.

 (3) In the Editor, click 'New', copy and paste the following commands, and click 'Run'.
+The Editor window will disappear for a moment, and then reappear with a green background.
+You can 'Hide' the Editor if it's blocking the other windows you'll want to see, and then just click the 'Editor' button (or check the Editor checkbox) in the Control Panel to bring it back.

 ####
     Config Del All